 - Gale Virtual Reference Library

-An online collection of full-text reference books in many subject areas.
-Search all the books at once, or focus on a specific title.
-Often an excellent starting place for research questions.
+An excellent starting place for many research questions.
+Search a large collection of reliable, published reference books and specialized multi-volume encyclopedias in many subject areas.
+You can search all the books at once or focus on a specific title.

 - General OneFile